chrisnoonan98675/site/xl-testview/how-to/detect-duplicate-imports.markdown

 ## Using a run key

 The run key is a unique, deterministic string that represents a run.
 It can be a timestamp read from a file, a hash of a file, a unique test run number provided by the test tool, or any other string.
-See [runkey](/xl-testview/concept/runkey).
+See [Identifying test runs](/xl-testview/concept/identifying-test-runs.html).

 To use the run key: